Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Grow lavender in full sun for the best results

-Lavender is an attractive low-growing shrubby plant with scented purple flowers.
+Lavender is an attractive, low-growing shrubby plant with scented purple flowers.
 Lavender shrubs grow to between 1 and 3 ft.
 (0.3 – 1 m) tall.
-The small shrub has spikes of purple or lilac flowers with the easily recognizable ‘lavender’ scent.
+The small shrub has spikes of purple or lilac flowers with an easily recognizable ‘lavender’ scent.
 Lavender shrubs bloom throughout the summer and thrive in zones 5 to 9.

 Lavender is an ideal dwarf flowering shrub for borders, informal edging, herb gardens, or mixed flower beds.
-Plant lavender flowers in full sun and well-drained soil for best results.
+Plant lavender flowers in full sun in well-drained soil for best results.

 Dwarf Blooming Lilac (Syringa)